Huy-Ngo/acanban/docs/source/appendix/glossary.rst

       WSGI succeeded in allowing much more freedom and innovation in the Python web space, and ASGI’s goal is to continue this onward into the land of asynchronous Python.

+   Branch coverage

+      A coverage criteria where each control structure's branch has been executed by the test suite.

    Cluster